Covered Services for Adults

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

 Functional assessments measure your ability to do things needed for daily living.
 It measures your strengths and needs.